 The next type of IRA is called a Roth IRA.
 This is a great account for long-term growth.
 One of the best perks about this account is that any money put in is not taxed.
 There is no upfront tax as long as you wait until you are retired to take any money out.

 Depending on your income will determine if you can put money into a Roth account.
 You do not get a deduction from your taxes when you contribute to a Roth IRA and that is the downside.
-This account is great for people that are thinking about long-term growth.
-They don’t need to worry about what taxes are down the road because it won’t be taxed.
+This account is great for people who are thinking about long-term growth.
+They don’t need to worry about what taxes are down the road because they won’t be taxed.

 3. SEP IRA

 The third type of IRA account is called a SEP IRA.
 This stands for simplified employee pension.
 It is a traditional IRA and is great for employees.
 They will get a tax benefit.
 The earnings are grown completely tax-free and are given out in amounts once the employee is retired.
 At that time, people are then taxed.